 Cedarburg Bat Removal

-Bats are nocturnal creatures, so you’ll likely spot them flying around your home at night.
-If there’s a colony living in your attic or walls and leaving droppings behind, it can be pretty disturbing to see them flying around your house.
+Bats are night-flying creatures so they will likely be visible at night.
+It can be quite disturbing to see bats flying around your home if they are living in your attic, walls or leaving droppings.
 They can also transmit diseases such as bat guano, which could cause serious health problems to people.

-Once you have confirmed that there is a problem with bats, it’s time for experts to help.
-If left untreated, these animals could cause severe damage and pose serious health risks.
+Once you’ve confirmed a bat problem, it’s time to call for help from experts; if left untreated, these animals can cause serious damage and pose health risks.
 Bats may look harmless, but their guano is full of dangerous spores that can lead to histoplasmosis – an infection that often leads to flu-like symptoms at first with more severe respiratory issues later on down the road.
 AAAC Wildlife Removal can help you with any questions or concerns about bat control.

 Bat Extermination vs. Bat Removal